Created: 23 Oct 2023

 • Conduct due diligence on potential investors to ensure they genuinely are interested in your industry and align with your startup's values and mission.

-Networking at industry events, conferences, and startup meetups
+Networking at industry events, conferences, and Start-up meet-ups

 Leveraging introductions and warm connections for effective outreach